 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of food service managers was expected to increase by only 5% from 2014-2024.
-Lodging managers should see an 8% increase during this same time period.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of food service managers was expected to increase by 11% from 2018-2028.
+Lodging managers should see a 1% increase during this same time period.
 These numbers are attributed to a decline in the projected number of restaurant openings and a declining hotel industry workforce, as newer hotels are expected to offer fewer amenities and services (www.bls.gov).

 Students in a bachelor's program for hospitality management will receive hands-on training, along with coursework in hospitality, customer service, and commercial food production.
 A bachelor's degree could increase employment opportunities as the expected employment projection is about as fast as other occupations.